elfhosted/elfhosted.com/docs/app/comet.md

 ---
-title: Proxy your RealDebrid Stremio experience with Comet!
+title: Boost your Stremio addon experience with Comet! (alternative to torrentio stremio addon)
 slug: Comet
 description: Comet ☄️ is a Stremio addon with super-powers! 🦸 It can search public DMM hashlists, and it can proxy your streams, bypassing RealDebrid's one-ip-per-account limitation!
 works_with: